schlick7/LuteForMobile/README.md

 # Run the automated setup script
 python3 setup_pwa.py
 ```
+**Windows users:** Run with `python setup_pwa.py` instead.
+Requires Docker Desktop on Windows.

 The script will auto-detect your Lute installation and deploy the files.

 Or manually copy to:

 **Pip/Venv Installation:**
 ```